 We will also assess whether Nosha leads to a shift in dietary patterns, such as consumption of more fruits and vegetables and fewer highly-processed foods.

 Finally, we will examine whether Nosha contributes to pantry client's overall health.
-Body mass index, energy levels, digestion, mood and alcohol misuse will all be quantified throughout the study.
+Body mass index, energy levels, sleep quality and mood will all be quantified throughout the study.

 These measures will help us be able to assess to what extent Nosha can help alleviate hunger and malnutrition in America.